 The Academic Outreach Endowment (AOE) was made possible by the generosity of a Middlebury alumni from the 1970s.
 This endowment, inspired by the very meaningful experience of the alumna’s thesis project, is used to provide support to students and faculty who wish to pursue community-connected opportunities and integrate real world issues with academic course work.

-Applications will be reviewed on a rolling basis for funding requests for community-based courses and projects for Summer 2021 and Fall Term 2021.
+Applications will be reviewed on a rolling basis for funding requests for community-based courses and projects for Winter Term 2022 and Spring Term 2022.
 Please contact Diane Munroe, email@example.com with any questions as you are preparing your application.

 For your reference, view a PDF of of the full application